storacha/specs/w3-account.md

 # Limitations

 Using delegation from specific authority as an authorization proof limits it to the contexts in which signing authority is trusted.
-It is reasonable compromise when receiver of the proof and issuer is the same authority (as is the case for web3.storage).
+It is a reasonable compromise when receiver and the issuer of the proof are the same authority (as is the case for a service like web3.storage).

-However we wish above described account system to be usable in global context, which we plan to accomplish by upgrading [authorization][] to use [UCAN mailto][] specification, so that email ownership could be verifiable without [email verification][] step.
+We will remove this limitation in the future the account system by upgrading [authorization][] to use the [UCAN mailto][] specification, so that email ownership may be verified without the [email verification][] step described above, allowing this accounts system to be used from in a global, permissionless context.

 # Related Notes

 ## Free provider

 web3.storage offers one "free provider" per account.
-It will be denied if `consumer` space is not specified or is the one that already has it.
+It will be denied if a `consumer` space is not specified or if account has already claimed it with a different `consumer` space.

-Note that adding "free provider" to the space is more than once has no effect _(even when obtained through different accounts)_, because space has set of providers, and "free provider" is either in that set or it is not.
+Note that adding the "free provider" to a space more than once has no effect _(even when obtained through different accounts)_, because a space has _set_ of providers, and "free provider" is either in that set or not.

 [ucan mailto]: https://github.com/ucan-wg/ucan-mailto/
 [`did:mailto`]: https://github.com/ucan-wg/did-mailto/